antonyoni/TextFromPdf/README.md

 # TextFromPdf - PowerShell module for extracting text from PDF.

 This module can be used to extract text from a PDF.
 Currently, it only contains a single function that traverses a PDF line-by-line and uses a RuleSet passed as a parameter to extract particular bits of information.
-It's set up to be used to extract the total, vat, date, and time from receipts.
+It's set up to extract the total, vat, date, and time from receipts.

 ### Available Functions